-NCGAS does help with software installation and maintenance system-wide.
+NCGAS does help with installing and maintaining software system-wide.
 To request for a program to be installed, fill this form.

 In some cases, if the program will be used by less than 5 users or one lab, then we reply with instructions on how to install the program locally to a project directory.
 The reason we don't install all the requested programs is that all the system-wide programs are saved here - "/N/soft/rhel/".
 This directory contains not just bioinformatics programs, but programs used by mathematicians, physicists, chemists

 Here is how we install programs on our HPC systems without root or superpowers!
-If there is a program you would like to install locally to your directory, here are notes on how to go about this.
+If there is a program you would like to install locally to your directory, these notes can be used to go about this as well.

 For folks in my position, installing software for others in a shared HPC environment is part of the job.
 I'm not a system administrator, nor do I have any special privileges on the system; my function is to act as a facilitator to other users on these systems, advocate for them, relay (aggressively) the needs of the users to the policy people, relay (gently) the needs of the system admins to the users, and generally help them get their research done.
 Researchers with a need for powerful computing hardware also need a software environment that fits their domain of study.
 In an HPC environment, there is often a way to deploy software that is separate than just installing it all on the whole system, since this could lead to conflicts between software packages, not to mention a lot of redundant space needed to house that software on every computer in the cluster.
 If your case is similar to mine, you'll have to support your HPC users by creating flexible software environments you can customize to their needs.

 It helps to have teammates and other groups around you to get you out of a pinch, but hopefully, this guide will get you started with the basics.
 I'll focus on major hangups you'll run into and how to solve them.
 I'll first start with a primer on the environment you install software in.